m-lab/website/_pages/tests/ndt/ndt.md

 ## Unparsed Raw NDT Data in GCS

-All of the raw data and log files from the measurement fleet are archived in their original format and available in in Google Cloud Storage:
+All of the raw data and log files from the measurement fleet are archived in their original format and available in Google Cloud Storage:
 [https://console.cloud.google.com/storage/browser/archive-measurement-lab/ndt](https://console.cloud.google.com/storage/browser/archive-measurement-lab/ndt){:target="_blank"}.
 As our parsing and analysis algorithms improve M-Lab periodically reprocesses all of this archived data.